Burmese python: Description

 The Burmese python is a dark-colored non-venomous snake with many brown blotches bordered by black down the back.

 In the wild, Burmese pythons typically grow to 5 m, while specimens of more than 7 m are unconfirmed.
 This species is sexually dimorphic in size; females average only slightly longer, but are considerably heavier and bulkier than the males.
 For example, length-weight comparisons in captive Burmese pythons for individual females have shown: at 3.47 m length, a specimen weighed 29 kg, a specimen of just over 4 m weighed 36 kg, a specimen of 4.5 m weighed 40 kg, and a specimen of 5 m weighed 75 kg.
 In comparison, length-weight comparisons for males found: a specimen of 2.8 m weighed 12 kg, 2.97 m weighed 14.5 kg, a specimen of 3 m weighed 7 kg, and a specimen of 3.05 m weighed 18.5 kg.
 In general, individuals over 5 m are rare.
 The record for maximum length of a Burmese python is 5.79 m and was caught 10 July 2023 in South Florida's Big Cypress National Preserve.
 Widely published data of specimens reported to have been several feet longer are not verified.
 At her death, a Burmese named "Baby" was the heaviest snake recorded in the world at the time at 182.8 kg, much heavier than any wild snake ever measured.
 Her length was measured at 5.74 m circa 1999.
 The minimum size for adults is 2.35 m.
 Dwarf forms occur in Java, Bali, and Sulawesi, with an average length of 2 m in Bali, and a maximum of 2.5 m on Sulawesi.
 Wild individuals average 3.7 m long, but have been known to reach 5.79 m.

 Diseases

 In both their native and invasive range they suffer from Raillietiella orientalis (a pentastome parasitic disease).

 Distribution and habitat

 The Burmese python occurs throughout Southern and Southeast Asia, including eastern India, southeastern Nepal, western Bhutan, southeastern Bangladesh, Myanmar, Thailand, Laos, Cambodia, Vietnam, northern continental Malaysia, and southern China in Fujian, Jiangxi, Guangdong, Hainan, Guangxi, and Yunnan.
 It also occurs in Hong Kong, and in Indonesia on Java, southern Sulawesi, Bali, and Sumbawa.
 It has also been reported in Kinmen.

-It is an excellent swimmer and needs a permanent source of water.
+It can swim and climb due to its prehensile tail and needs a permanent source of water.
 It lives in grasslands, marshes, swamps, rocky foothills, woodlands, river valleys, and jungles with open clearings.
-It is a good climber and has a prehensile tail.
 It can stay in water for 30 minutes but mostly stays on land.